How to Fix Error 0x800F0902 in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 3. Check the integrity of system files (SFC)

-Open Command Prompt as administrator.
+Open Command Prompt as an administrator.

 Type:

-4. Run a scan with the DISM tool (for Windows 8.1, 10, and 11)
+4. Run a scan using the DISM tool (for Windows 8.1, 10, and 11)

 DISM (Deployment Image Servicing and Management) repairs damaged system components.

-Run Command Prompt as administrator.
+Run Command Prompt as an administrator.

 Enter the following: